 Lincoln

-§ This page provides an overview of a UK's local authority district, bringing together various information to help you better understand this district.
+§ This page gives an overview of the Lincoln local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
+One of 361 district profiles on Baseview.

-Lincoln district is centred on the historic city of Lincoln, dominated by its magnificent cathedral and medieval castle.
+Overview ⁞ Lincoln district is centred on the historic city of Lincoln, dominated by its magnificent cathedral and medieval castle.
 Perched on a hill, the city overlooks the River Witham and the flat Lincolnshire countryside.
 The cobbled streets of the historic quarter, such as Steep Hill, lead down to a vibrant modern centre with shops, cafes, and waterways.
 The University of Lincoln adds a youthful atmosphere, while Roman remains, medieval architecture, and the Brayford Pool marina create a blend of heritage and contemporary living.
 The city is both a historic landmark and a thriving hub in the East Midlands.

+Who governs Lincoln?
 The local authority for this district is: Lincoln City Council - responsible for district-level services.
 Since Lincolnshire is a two-tier area, county-level services are handled by: Lincolnshire County Council.

 Constituencies in Lincoln